 ArcGIS Event Editor features

 Event Editor is a web app for adding, selecting, and editing linear referenced event data.
-Notable features include route searching, attribute set-based route attribution, quality control of events checks, event data query, creating and saving bookmarks, saving and deleting web maps, and event editing and route redlining.
+Notable features include route searching, attribute set-based route attribution, quality control of events checks, event data query, creating and saving bookmarks, saving and deleting web maps, and event and redline route editing.

 The Event Editor layout includes a ribbon toolbar, widgets, results grid, and floating windows.